Ceterai/Ceterai.github.io/MyEnternia/Wiki/LifeSupportModule/README.md

 # Life Support Module

 Constantly heals you by 0.5% each second.
+Alta:

 Applied by following items: